Internship/Field Work Information

 - Please scroll down for information regarding Social Work

-Gaining practical experience is an important and rewarding component of the graduate program in Clinical Mental Health and Clinical Counseling, as well as the undergraduate programs in Psychology and Rehabilitation Studies.
+Gaining practical experience is an important and rewarding component of the graduate program in Counseling, as well as the undergraduate programs in Psychology, Rehabilitation Studies and Social Work.
 Students partner with the Division’s Fieldwork Coordinator to locate and secure suitable sites in cities throughout the country.
 The following information will prepare students and prospective site supervisors for successful fieldwork experiences.

 Prospective Site Supervisors: